Postpartum Therapy & Maternal Mental Health Support

 The postpartum period — often called the “fourth trimester” — is a season of profound change, adjustment, and emotional intensity.
 Even when birth goes as planned, and your baby is healthy, the transition into parenthood can feel disorienting, isolating, and exhausting.

-Things can feel incredibly more complicated if your transition into parenthood was not as expected and/or traumatic.
+Things can feel incredibly more complicated if your birth experience was not as expected and/or traumatic.

-For many new parents, postpartum life brings unexpected emotions: anxiety, mood swings, intrusive thoughts, identity shifts, grief, and pressure to “be perfect.”
-These experiences are common, yet rarely discussed openly — which can leave parents feeling alone and overwhelmed.
+For many new parents, the postpartum period comes with emotions you might not expect: anxiety, mood swings, intrusive thoughts, shifts in identity, grief, fear, sadness and the pressure to “be perfect.”
+These experiences are normal but rarely discussed, which can leave parents feeling alone and overwhelmed.

 When Postpartum Feels Overwhelming